skfd/bikeshare-toronto-maproulette/README.md

-See [Maproulette](https://mpr.lt/c/45294) challenge to bring the map of Bikeshare stations up to date!
+See [Maproulette](https://maproulette.org/browse/projects/53785) project to bring the map of Bikeshare stations up to date!

 Current state is in `bikeshare_stations.geojson`.